-At present, there are two major kinds of TMS therapy publicly available to treat mental health conditions: the above-mentioned standard rTMS; and the more advanced Deep TMS (dTMS).
-The two share certain similarities while differing in other regards, with standard rTMS being the first type of TMS on the market, and Deep TMS being the only medical device to be FDA-cleared to treat obsessive-compulsive disorder (OCD).
+At present, there are two major kinds of TMS therapy publicly available to treat mental health conditions: the above-mentioned Traditional rTMS; and the more advanced Deep TMS (dTMS).
+The two share certain similarities while differing in other regards, with Traditional rTMS being the first type of TMS on the market, and Deep TMS being the only medical device with clinical outcomes data FDA-cleared to treat obsessive-compulsive disorder (OCD) and smoking cessation.

-Various studies have shown that both Deep TMS and standard rTMS are safe and effective courses of treatment.
-A randomized, controlled study published in Clinical Neurophysiology determined that the safety of Deep TMS was comparable to that of a sham group and to standard rTMS.
+Various studies have shown that both Deep TMS and Traditional rTMS are safe and effective courses of treatment.
+A randomized, controlled study published in Clinical Neurophysiology determined that the safety of Deep TMS was comparable to that of a sham group and to Traditional rTMS.
 Both forms of TMS were also shown to be well-tolerated and not cause any significant physical or neurological side effects.

-There are several key differences between standard rTMS and Deep TMS.
+There are several key differences between Traditional rTMS and Deep TMS.
 These include the scope of their magnetic field activation, their level of treatment efficacy, and their FDA clearance status.

 Scope of Magnetic Activation

-Putting it simply, Deep TMS’s wider scope of activation allows the treatment to avoid targeting issues, thereby increasing its efficiency.
+Putting it simply, Deep TMS’s wider scope of activation reduces the likelihood of targeting issues, thereby increasing its efficiency.